netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 This document explores various aspects of this combination, such as algorithms for congestion control, RTT estimation, or general application scenarios.
-In addition it provides techniques and guidance to maintain security and to leverage path-aware multi-path networking with QUIC-MP.
+In addition, it provides techniques and guidance to maintain security and to leverage path-aware multi-path networking with QUIC-MP.

 --- middle